forfudan/MojoMiji/src/miji/advanced/generic.md

 - How to use multiple traits in one struct or in one function?
 - Default implementation of methods in traits
 - Python versus Mojo in terms of generic
-- Build-in traits in Mojo
+- Built-in traits in Mojo
 - Double-underscore methods that conform to certain traits

 ## Generic

 What is generic?
-What is generic good?
+What is generic good for?
 Let's answer these questions with a simple example.

 In `src/advanced/generic/favorite_food.mojo`, we define three different types of animals: `Cat`, `Bird`, and `Human`.
 Each animal type has a `name` property,  a `food` property, a `get_name()` method that returns the name of the animal as a string, and a `speech()` method that returns a string representing what they have said about their favorite food (note that different animal has different way of greetings).